 In difficult times, it is easy to understand why construction contractors may cut prices to win work.

-I should start by saying that profit shouldn't be a dirty word in the construction industry - after all, businesses need cashflow to survive and to ensure that they remain engaged with their supply chain.
+We should start by saying that profit shouldn't be a dirty word in the construction industry - after all, businesses need cashflow to survive and to ensure that they remain engaged with their supply chain.
 However, recent figures within the sector have given some to question the sustainability of such rates, and whether the method of procurement has been a contributor.

 In essence, there are two main procurement routes; single stage and two stage tendering.